GluuFederation/docs-ce-prod/3.1.3/source/upgrade/index.md

 # python export3031.py
 ```

+!!!
+Note Choose OpenLDAP if your current LDAP Server is OpenLDAP when you asked to choose target LDAP Server.

 The export script will generate a directory called `backup_3031` which will have all the data from the current installation.
 Check the log file generated in the directory for any errors.

 ### Install the Latest Version of the Gluu Server